Connor Joe Preview, Player Props: Pirates vs. Cardinals

-On Tuesday, Connor Joe (.515 slugging percentage in past 10 games, including one home run) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
-First pitch is at 7:05 PM ET.
+Connor Joe and his .415 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the St. Louis Cardinals and Zack Thompson on August 23 at 12:35 PM ET.

-In his most recent appearance, he collected three extra-base hits (3-for-4 with three doubles and an RBI) against the Cardinals.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Cardinals.

 Connor Joe Game Info & Props vs. the Cardinals